 Now we map the objects in data in the UI as card components.
 I will add all the Reactstrap components required in making UI.

 and in return function of App, it would look something like this: –

 and we would also add some CSS to make UI look a little more perfect.

-and finally, UI would look like,
+and finally, UI would look like this,

-Now lets Add Functionality
+Now let’s Add Functionality

 We would be using a hook ‘selectElement‘, to hold the id of the current card and also add ‘handleClick’ function to handle the ‘OnClick’ functionality, so that when the user clicks the button, then we send the current Card id to handleClick function where it sets the id in ‘selectElement’ using ‘setSelectElement’.